sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 Now update kernel and install our KMP (kernel module package) for all nvidia kernel modules.

 We plan to make the KMP available as a driver kit via the SolidDriver Program.
-For now please install an updated kernel and the KMP after checking the [build status][buildstatus] (rebuilding can take a few hours!) from our open buildservice:
+For now please install an updated kernel and the KMP after checking the [build status][buildstatus] (type 'jetson' in Search... field; rebuilding can take a few hours!) from our open buildservice:

 {% highlight shell %}
-sudo zypper ar https://download.opensuse.org/repositories/home:/sndirsch:/sidecar/SLE_15_SP6/ home:sndirsch:sidecar
-sudo zypper ref
+sudo zypper ar https://download.opensuse.org/repositories/X11:/XOrg/SLE_15_SP6/  jetson-kmp sudo zypper ref
 # flavor either default or 64kb (check with `uname -r` command)
 sudo zypper up kernel-<flavor>
-sudo zypper in -r home:sndirsch:sidecar nvidia-jetson-36_4-kmp-<flavor>
+sudo zypper in -r jetson-kmp nvidia-jetson-36_4-kmp-<flavor>
 {% endhighlight %}